briancaffey/docker-nginx-vue-django/README.md

 - Node.js (for local dev server with hot reloading)
 - elastic search (ELK stack)

-## Local development
+## Local Machine Setup

+From this point, I'll start with a fresh installation of Ubuntu 16.04.

-Install docker and docker-compose.
+#Install docker and docker-compose

 Run `docker run hello-world` to make sure that docker is running correctly.
-Don't run docker as root, add yourself to the docker group and reboot, this should fix any permission errors if you have them.
+Don't run docker as root, and be sure to add yourself to the docker group and reboot, this should fix any permission errors if you have them.

 There are two ways to run the app locally: